Coppergate Helmet: Discovery

 The helmet is easily the best preserved Anglo-Saxon example, although its violent manner of discovery caused it significant damage.
 The excavator appears to have struck near the top of the rear dexter side, shearing off rivets and taking the rear infill plate to pieces.
 The front infill plate was itself dislodged, while the lateral band was broken off and folded.
 This caused with it the crumpling and breaking into three pieces of the lateral inscription band, the rear edge pieces of which were lost entirely; these may have been catapulted across the construction site.
 The rear dexter portion of the nose-to-nape band was also driven inwards.
 The shock of the excavator's strike probably also accounts for a missing portion along the rear sinister brow band, which may have corroded before disintegrating with the impact.
-The suspension strip from which the camail would have hung was also missing in this area, although it may have been removed before the helmet's deposition.
+The suspension strip from which the camail would have hung was also missing in this area.

 Archaeological context

 The pit in which the helmet was found was lined with oak planks that had been pressed into the clay.
 It was most probably a well; the lack of food or human parasite ova remains suggests that it was not a toilet or cesspit, while plant and animal remains are consistent with an open, aquatic environment.
 The helmet appears to have been intentionally hidden within it, probably with the intention of recovery.
 The sinister cheek piece and the camail had been carefully removed and placed inside the cap, which was then placed upside down in the pit, keeping the three parts together.
 At the same time, the random assortment of items also found in the pit does not suggest that the helmet was deposited as a type of offering.

 The volatile state of York during the eighth and ninth centuries would have given the helmet's owner ample opportunity to consider hiding it in a well.
 The Vikings invaded York in 866, the Northumbrians, unsuccessfully, a year later.
 Nor had the preceding century of Northumbrian rule been peaceful; between 758 and 867, every King of Northumbria whose fate is known was either murdered, killed in battle or forced out.
 Any one of these turbulent periods could have inspired the owner of the helmet to hide it with the unrealised intention of recovering it later.